NCAR/NCAR_mkdocs_template/docs/getting-started.md

 2. Once you click on "Use this Template" and "Create a new repository", Github opens a new page.
 Here give your repository a name.
 Then click "Create Repository" button.
 This will create a new repository under your account with the same files and structure as this repository.

-In general, the reposiotry is organized into the following sections:
+In general, the repository is organized into the following sections:

 ```
 mkdocs.yml        # The MkDocs configuration file.